parveen-daffodil/au-software-development/au-software-development-agreement.md

 ## Agreement Duration

-https://github.com/CodePact/au-components/blob/widgets/agreement_duration.md

-## Work Scope

 The _specification_ of the software that Contractor will develop for Customer is usually a purely commercial document, so there's a limit to how much CodePact can help you with it.
 It's simplest just to incorporate the software specification into this agreement by refering to it.

-### Work Scope

-Contractor will develop software to meet the software specifications in the Work Scope.
+CodePact calls this document the "Work Scope".

+https://github.com/CodePact/au-components/blob/widgets/agreement_duration.md

 ## Inconsistency with Work Scope